Fifty feared dead after landslide in India

 Members of the Indian military and the Indian National Disaster Response Force are on the scene aiding with search-and-rescue operations.

-Along with the buses, 200 meters (about 650 feet) of National Highway were also damaged.
+Along with the buses, 200 meters (about 650 feet) of a major highway also were damaged.

 Indian Prime Minister, Narendra Modi expressed his grief over the loss of lives on Twitter.